mohamedhhersi/mohamedhhersi/README.md

 </div>

-- 🔭 I’m currently working on an article summarizer using the OpenAI model
+- 🔭 I'm currently working on building a Wellness Habit Tracker app using React, Next.js, and TypeScript

-- 🌱 I’m currently learning Next JS

 - 💬 Ask me about JavaScript, React